5 Signs That Memory Care Assisted Living May Be Appropriate

 Wednesday, March 24, 2021

-“Although today’s memory care communities are a far cry from the facilities of the past, caregivers and family members still may have a instinctive reaction about placing their loved one into a ‘home,’” says Chrissy Ross, Executive Director of Bridges® by EPOCH at Mashpee.
-“The stigma is still there, paired with the guilt that many people feel about not being able to care for their loved one themselves.”
+“Although today’s memory care communities are a far cry from the facilities of the past, caregivers and family members may still feel hesitation about placing their loved one into a ‘home,’” says our ED.
+“The stigma is still there, paired with the guilt that many people feel about not being able to provide care themselves.”

 5 Signs to Watch For